2DegreesInvesting/tidy-ds/R/03_bicycle_you.md

 ## `unite()` and `pivot_wider()`: Task

+Revert what you did before: go back to a messy dataset:

   - Use `unite()` to unite the columns `metric` and `year` as “metric”.
-  - Use `pivot_wider()` to take the `names_from` the column `metric` and create new columns – taking `values_from` the column `value`.
+  - Use `pivot_wider()` to take the `names_from` the column `metric` and create new columns, taking `values_from` the column `value`.
-  - Is the output wider than the input?

 <!-- end list -->